Ragnhild Rød

+Early life

-She was born in Kristiania as a son of clergyman Sven Rudolf Gunnerson (1844–1904) and Elise Margrethe Cammermeyer Welhaven (1850–1936).
+Rød was born in Kristiania as a daughter of clergyman Sven Rudolf Gunnerson (1844–1904) and Elise Margrethe Cammermeyer Welhaven (1850–1936).
 Her father had americanized his name from Gundersen to Gunnerson, while working as a theologian in the United States.
 Her maternal grandmother was Anthone Johanne Holmboe, a daughter of Michael Wide Holmboe.
 As such Ragnhild Rød was a great-great-granddaughter of Jens Holmboe.
 Her maternal grandfather was Johan Ernst Welhaven Jr. (1818–1883), a brother of Maren, Elisabeth and Johan Sebastian Welhaven.
 Ragnhild Rød was a second cousin of her father's cousin's daughter Sigri Welhaven.

+Career

 Rød was a member of Halden city council from 1931 to 1940, and also after the Second World War.
 She was a member of the school board from 1926 to 1928 and 1932 to 1938, and of the cinematographer's board from 1938 to 1940 and after the war.
 She was a deputy representative to the Parliament of Norway from the Market towns of Østfold and Akershus counties during the term 1937–1945, and met briefly in the place of Robert Rafn.